Introduction to Design of Experiments (DoE)

 - How to interpret the output of experimental design software—for example, normal probability, interaction, contour and residual analysis plots or ANOVA tables for factorial or surface response models

-- How to use the popular JMP software in designing and analyzing experiments
+- How to use JMP software in designing and analyzing experiments

 Who should attend